 Such an electronic document contains the set of releasable results produced by a clinical laboratory or by a public health laboratory in fulfillment of one or more test orders for a patient.
 The report is shared in a human-readable format.
 In addition, this digital laboratory report contains test results in a machine-readable format, to facilitate the integration of these observations in the database of a consumer system.

-1845 observations in the database of a consumer system.The scope covers all laboratory specialties except anatomic pathology.
+The scope covers all laboratory specialties except anatomic pathology.

 9.1 XD-LAB Actors, Transactions, and Content Modules